samar08/CSE578ExtraCreditAssignment/readme.md

 When you first run the page, you should see the empty interface.
 Add your name and email to the top, and then create a Javascript file to contain all your JS/D3 logic.
 You should name the file using your ASURITE.
 For example, Dr. Bryan's JS file would be named `cbryan16.js`.
 Link to this file in your index.html.

-## Step 1: Displaying a sunburst chart
+## Step 1: Displaying a Sunburst chart

 When the page first loads, all three panels should be blank.
 When the user enters a set of text in the top panel and then clicks on the `Submit` button, you should display a sunburst chart that shows the distrubution of grammar characters from the `textarea` (i.e., the vowel counts, the consonant counts, and the punctuation counts in the entered text).